NukentyGit/University-projects/project5/README.md

 ---

-## ⚠️ Warning
+## ⚠️ Warning (CNN)

+- The tuning process was performed using **10 random Keras combinations**.
+Because of this random selection, re-running the code may produce a **different optimized model** each time.
+For those who wish to **replicate the exact same results** though, the project folder includes the **saved tuning procedure** and the **final optimized model**.
+To reuse my model, simply place the notebook and these folders within the **same project directory**.
+This ensures that the code recognizes the existing files and **skips the tuning step**, saving considerable computation time.
+If the code is executed without these files though, it will **rerun the entire tuning process** and may yield a **different model configuration**.

-To obtain information about the model architecture, run the following command in the terminal:
+- Furthermore, to obtain information about the CNN's architecture during tuning and/or training, run the following command in the terminal: "tensorboard --logdir=./logs".
-"tensorboard --logdir=./logs"
 After a few seconds, the link "http://localhost:6006/" may appear.
 Clicking on it will redirect you to the TensorBoard page.